venu0245/Linux/netwrk.md

 ### NETWORKING:
-* networking: it is a connection b/w two or machines to communicate each other
+* networking:  connection b/w two or machines to communicate each other

 #### Basic requirments:
  .NIC (network interface controller)